Strikes Continue Against ISIS in Syria, Iraq

 From a Combined Joint Task Force Operation Inherent Resolve News Release

-SOUTHWEST ASIA, July 23, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 17 strikes consisting of 29 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+SOUTHWEST ASIA, April 16, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria, conducting 20 strikes consisting of 29 engagements against ISIS targets yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Officials reported details of yesterday's strikes, noting that assessments of results are based on initial reports.